What BURP Is and Isn’t

 - You must complete a minimum of 3 one-hour burp events each semester.

 - If you sign up for an event, you are expected to be there on time and to stay for the entire session.
-This is a commitment you make to your fellow burpers and to the people attending our events.
+This is a commitment you make to your fellow BURPers and to the people attending our events.

-- f you miss more than one event without finding a replacement, you will be taken off the mailing list.
+- If you miss more than one event without finding a replacement, you will be taken off the mailing list.
 This is especially important because an event cannot run with just one BURPer (you will never BURP alone).

 - Giving backrubs to a stranger requires a lot of trust from both sides.
 That is why we make an effort to be as respectful and professional as possible.